quick_reference_all

 Check Gold Loan EMI →

-Understand the core mathematical differences that lead to vastly different total interest payments.
+The mathematical difference that produces dramatically different total interest payments.

 Total Interest: ₹5,00,000 × 10% × 3 = ₹1,50,000